 The color of a diamond, or more accurately the lack of color in a diamond is one of the most important factors in determining how much a diamond is worth.
 Even the most subtle hints of yellow or brown can affect a diamond’s value in the negative.
-Generally, the less color a diamond displays, the more value it has and the higher it falls on the price chart.
+Generally, the less color a diamond displays, the more value it has and the higher it falls on the diamond price chart.
 This is because finding a diamond with little to no color is a rarity, and therefore is priced accordingly.
 The Gemological Institute of America grades diamonds according to the GIA diamond color scale which ranks diamonds in letter groupings.

 Remember that these differences in color can be extremely subtle and sometimes may be hard to detect even for an expert.
-But the differences in color make a huge difference in how much a 1 carat diamond is worth.
+But the differences in color make a huge difference in how much a 1 carat diamond ring is worth.

 Assessing a Diamond’s Clarity